-All insurance eligible ASF Members will be provided with a Summary Plan Description (SPD) called "Your Employee Benefits".
-Such SPD shall be provided no less than biennially and prior to the beginning of the insurance year.
-New insurance eligible ASF Members shall receive a SPD within thirty (30) days of their date of eligibility.
+All insurance eligible ASF Members will be provided access to an electronic summary of benefits (SOB) or a certificate of coverage (COC) for each insurance product.
+These documents shall be provided no less than biennially and prior to the beginning of the insurance year.